jackdewinter/pymarkdown/readme.md

   block quote ends and there is more data for that item within the list
 - same as before, just a bq with a list
 - split up link definition within a block quote or list?

+## Bugs - Tokenization

+- should be able to have tabs and not trigger bad tokens, should be excluded?
+- all leaf in all container
+- blank lines as part of bquote
+  - compare test_block_quotes_218 vs test_blank_lines_197a
+  - already fixed test_list_blocks_260, 257

+## Bugs - Rules - Rounding Out Rules

+- MD018
+  - for multiple occurrences inside of a single paragraph, reporting line/col of starting token
+  - whitespace starts, etc.
+  - lists and block quotes
+- MD020
+  - for multiple occurrences inside of a single paragraph, reporting line/col of starting token
+  - whitespace starts, etc.
+  - lists and block quotes
+- MD022 - lists and block quotes and LRDs
+- MD022 - should line 96-104 with all of the leaf node names be added to Markdown token?
+- MD022 - what if the document had a paragraph before the first heading?

+## Bugs - Rules - SetExt

+- MD041 requires metadata
+  - implemented MD043 at the same time
+  - implement MD025 at the same time
+- MD023 with inline that includes leading spaces?
+- MD024 with whitespace, and inline differences
+- MD024 level 2 (me), level 3 (my), level 2 (me) -  should fire? is considered siblings?

 ## Features - Extensions